‘B**ches’: Bach snitch goes rogue

 "Thank you for sharing," is all he says.

-Trying to avoid drama, he puts Carly and her crystals into an Uber.
+Trying to avoid drama, he puts Cayla and her crystals into an Uber.

 "OK," he says, reaching for the door.
-But Carly's determined to warn him.
+But Cayla's determined to warn him.

 "You wanna know who the good ones are?" she frantically asks.